mrahmadt/virtual-appointments/README.md

 # Virtual-Appointments
 With the current COVID-19 outbreak and the curfew across the world, many customers facing organizations (Hospitals, Courts, branches) are looking to continue their services with the fastest way possible to run virtual appointment/clinic/court without introducing too much complexity into their environment and to utilize their current appointment system for scheduling the virtual appointment with their customers.

-With "Virtual-Appointments" script, you can quickly provide it with a CSV file of all the appointments scheduled for your customers.
-It will generate for you a Microsoft Teams meeting link for each appointment that you can share it with your customer using any channel you are using to communicate with them (SMS, email, WhatsApp....).
+With "Virtual-Appointments" script, you can provide a CSV file of all the appointments scheduled for your customers and the "Virtual-Appointments" script will generate a Microsoft Teams meeting link for each appointment that you can share it with your customer using any communication channel you are using to communicate with your customer (SMS, email, WhatsApp....).

 # How does it works?
 ![vf-Capture](https://user-images.githubusercontent.com/957921/79162504-123a9280-7de6-11ea-87f1-3b71f29d68ef.PNG)